Jump right in:

 Many interviewers are already asking him about game design and how Nintendo makes games.

-There’s a lot of love for The Legend of Zelda series and there are already many questions about his process and motivations in making them.
+There’s a lot of love for The Legend of Zelda series and there are already many questions about his process and motivations in making it.

 He has some interest in the Super NES CD-ROM here, but he’s not sold on every game needing to be a CD-ROM.